IsacKun220/com1001/practicals/week2.md

 `README.md` file).

 Now: can each member do a pull and get the latest version of the project?

+### 5. Responsibilities

+Start to decide how you're going to divide responsibility up for different parts or aspects of the project.
+For example, who will be in charge of which stories?
+**Make sure that each person has tasks that involve all aspects of development** – i.e., that you don't have one or two people just programming, another just testing, another just doing the views and so on.
+You may, however, want to assign someone as "quality control" for each of those aspects, making sure they get done.

 ### 6. Forms and Query Strings